-The following information is excerpted from e-mails sent on March 20 & 21, 2013 from Mark Ranum, 2013 MLA Legislative Chair.
+The following information was sent via e-mail on March 29, 2013 from Elaine Keefe, MLA/MEMO Lobbyist.
 Additional linked information added.

 The Legislature is taking its annual Passover/Easter break this week and will return to work on Tuesday, April 2, 2013.
 At that point the Legislature will have seven weeks to conclude its work before the constitutional adjournment deadline of May 20, 2013.

 Last Friday (March 22, 2013) was the second committee deadline.
 To meet that deadline, bills must have passed through policy committees and have been referred to either the floor or a finance committee in both the House and the Senate.
 Bills that have not met the deadline cannot proceed on their own, but they can still be amended onto other bills that are moving forward.

 Last week House and Senate leaders released their respective budget targets for each area of the budget (E-12 education, higher education, health & human services, transportation, etc.).
 Over the next two weeks committees will be unveiling their omnibus finance bills, marking them up and passing them.
 The deadline for passing omnibus finance bills out of the Senate Finance Committee and the House Ways and Means Committee is Friday, April 19, 2013.